pergolafabio/Hikvision-Addons/hikvision-sdk/DOCS.md

 The `ip_indoor` configuration option is important for this to work.
 It has been tested on a `DS-KD8003` outdoor unit with indoor stations.
-The callsignal command must be sent to the indoor station.
+The `callsignal` commands must be sent to the indoor station.
-If you dont have an indoor station, just setup `ip_indoor` with the same IP as the outdoor station, so the callsignal will be send to the outdoor unit.
+If you do not have an indoor station, just setup `ip_indoor` with the same IP as the outdoor station, so the callsignal will be send to the outdoor unit.

 ````yaml
 service: hassio.addon_stdin